Crisis intervention, Counseling, Community Support Program, Prevention, Comprehensive Community Services Program.

 The Children’s Long-Term Support (CLTS) Waiver Program is a Home and Community-Based Service (HCBS) Waiver that provides Medicaid funding for children who have substantial limitations in their daily activities and need support to remain in their home or community.
 Eligible children include those with developmental disabilities, severe emotional disturbances, and physical disabilities.
 Funding can be used to support a range of different services based on an assessment of the needs of the child and his or her family.

 For children under the age of three, Birth-3, provides many essential services and children may be transitioned to the waiver after their 3rd birthday.
-Please see the Public Health Department information for more details on Birth-3.
+Please see the Children and Family Services website information for more details on Birth-3.

 For children over the age of three, please contact the Children’s’ Long Term Support Waiver coordinator at (920) 294-4070.